 Matthew 6:25

-Jesus is not saying in Matthew 6:25 that we should ignore our physical and material needs.
-Instead, He is saying that no matter how little we have in this life, we are blessed enough as long as we have our life with Him.
+In Matthew 6:25, Jesus does not say we should ignore our physical and material needs.
+Instead, He is saying that no matter how little we have in this life, we are blessed enough as long as we have our lives with Him.

 Matthew 11:28